10 Best Things to Do in Koh Samui, Thailand (Top Day Trips & Attractions)

 Silver Beach

 Silver Beach is a palm tree lined bay north of Lamai.
 The beach has light sand and clear, calm sea.
+We spent a whole morning here and enjoyed lunch before heading off.

 It is an ideal spot for swimming and snorkelling amongst the rocks.
 Not only is Silver Beach stunning but it is also family friendly because of the shallow still waters.